 Not only can contests and giveaways help you build valuable inbound links, they also are a great way to show potential customers that you can be trusted and that your brand means business.

 It’s important to remember you don’t have to start big.
-Tease Tea is a new online tea store running a simple contest on their Facebook page.
+Tease Tea ran a simple contest on their Facebook page.

 This contest costs no money to run and likely took only a few minutes to put together.

-Twitter’s beautiful simplicity is what makes it one of the most effective ways to engage with your target market.
+Twitter’s simplicity makes it one of the most effective ways to engage with your target market.
 An excellent method for finding potential customers is to proactively search for people tweeting questions about your industry and reach out to them in a helpful way.

-As a result, people would be grateful and naturally look further into who he was, and ultimately discover his business on their own.
+As a result, people would naturally look further into who he was, and ultimately discover his business.
 This is just one of many Twitter strategies that can work wonders for your sales figures.

 LinkedIn is the office block of the Internet.
-Within it, you’ll find professionals and executives of all types, boasting about their abilities and connecting with others.
-It’s an online resume so to speak.
+You’ll find professionals and executives of all types, boasting about their abilities and connecting with others.

-After you set up your e-commerce business profile, you can begin doing the same for yourself (if you haven’t already).
-You may not make many direct sales through LinkedIn, but you’ll discover an array of opportunities with other companies, suppliers, related websites, and more.
+After you set up your e-commerce business profile, you can begin doing the same for yourself.
+You may not make any direct sales through LinkedIn, but you’ll discover an array of opportunities with other companies, suppliers, and related websites.

 LinkedIn Groups also are a stellar way to engage with other business owners in your industry.
-There are vast amounts of public and private groups set up for specific niches, allowing you to post questions and converse with other members.
+There are tons of public and private groups set up for specific niches, allowing you to post questions and converse with other members.

-19. Go Visual with Pinterest, Instagram, and Vine
+18. Go Visual with Pinterest, Instagram, or TikTok

-Pinterest, Instagram, and most recently Vine, all allow you to take a slightly different approach to engaging with consumers.
+Pinterest, Instagram, and most recently TikTok, allow you to take a slightly different approach to engage with consumers.

 These platforms are the perfect place to present the creativity and passion that goes into your business behind the scenes.
 Snap pictures of your products, take videos of the manufacturing process, tell a story with images.
 Always aim for beauty if possible.
 People love beauty.

 Need some visual inspiration?
-Melt Cosmetics is a new brand that already has over 150,000 followers on Instagram.
+Melt Cosmetics started as a new brand but now has over 2.7 million followers on Instagram.

 They are doing a great job of Instagram marketing, building up a brand image and a following with their beautiful photographs.

 It’s also important to keep Facebook Ads in mind.
-Much like with AdWords, you can create targeted campaigns to attract Likes, make sales, and promote your brand.
+Much like Google Ads, you can create targeted campaigns to attract Likes, make sales, and promote your brand.

 If you’re fresh out of ideas for your Facebook business page, check out Shopify’s ten ways ecommerce brands can increase traffic and sales with Facebook.

-Many, if not all, consumers like to shop around before making a purchase, and that includes a visit to comparison shopping engines.
+Most consumers like to shop around before making a purchase, and that includes a visit to search engines and sites like Amazon.